pluralsight/guides/draft/php/create-charts-using-php-and-mongodb/article.md

 ### Part 1: Including Dependencies
 To render FusionCharts in PHP using MongoDB, we need to include following dependencies:

-* FusionCharts Suite XT ([Download Link](https://www.fusioncharts.com/download/)):  Download FusionCharts Suite XT zip file and store all the extracted script files in a new folder inside the project folder, as shown below.
+* FusionCharts Suite XT:  [Download FusionCharts Suite XT](https://www.fusioncharts.com/download/) zip file and store all the extracted script files in a new folder inside the project folder, as shown below.

 ```
 <html>